tulios/kafkajs/README.md

 #### <a name="setup-client-default-retry"></a> Default Retry

 The `retry` option can be used to set the default configuration.
 The retry mechanism uses a randomization function that grows exponentially.
+The configuration will be used to retry connections and API calls to Kafka (when using producers or consumers).

+If the max number of retries is exceeded the retrier will throw `KafkaJSNumberOfRetriesExceeded` and interrupt.
+Producers will bubble up the error to the user code; Consumers will wait the retry time attached to the exception (it will be based on the number of attempts) and perform a full restart.

 Available options: